Customizer settings: The Content tab

-Note: The Blog layout, Archive layout, and Post Layout settings apply to all Posts, regardless of whether they are built with Page Builder.
-If you want to use Page Builder with Posts, see this overview article.
+Note: The Blog layout, Archive layout, and Post Layout settings apply to archive and post pages generated by WordPress as well as Beaver Builder layouts.
+If you want to use Beaver Builder for Post layouts, see this overview article.

 Set a background color or image for the content area.
 For full-width layouts, this color will fill the entire area between header and footer, from edge to edge of the browser window.
 For boxed layouts, the color will fill the box between the header and footer.

 If you have any blog posts, set layout options for the post and archive pages.
 There are two categories of settings:

 If and where it appears, size, which devices it appears on.